 The Fade slider adjusts how thickly the color will be applied, so crank it up high, around 80%, so that the effect is not very strong.
 You’ll adjust this later, too.

-Click the paintbrush and click Effect on the Paint palette.
+Click the paintbrush icon on the Erase & Brush palette.
 Use the sliders on the palette to make the brush size large, the brush hardness zero, and the brush strength around 25.
-Then click the Reverse Effect box.
+Then check the Reverse Effect box.

 Now you’ll paint the color onto the clouds.
 The low brush strength allows you to build up the color with several strokes, and avoid applying it too thickly.